 When is the best time of year to visit Port Douglas?

 In the summer expect heavy rainfall but beautifully warm seas (hot and palmy).
 Between May and October sunny days are the norm and the humidity has diminished (calm and balmy).

-- Remember sunglasses, suncream and a hat!
+- Remember sunglasses, suncream and a hat.

 - This is crocodile country – be aware and stay safe.

-I have lots of posts all about visiting Australia and a number of these are focussed on the beautiful state of Queensland.
 With an enviable climate, wonderful wildlife, stunning beaches if Queensland is your destination these posts will help you get the best of your visit!
-If you are seeking some inspiration these 15 photographs will have you booking the next flight!